 We have found that three things are fundamental to improved public impact: Legitimacy, Policy and Action.
 Legitimacy – the underlying support for a policy and the attempts to achieve it; Policy – the design quality of policies intended to achieve impact; and Action – translation of policies into real-world effect.
 Within each Fundamental are three elements, which collectively contribute to performance and lead to improved public impact.

-We did not develop the Fundamentals with the view to it being a universal and prescriptive list – instead we are interested to see whether they are consistent with the day-to-day activities of practitioners.
+We did not develop the Fundamentals with the view to it being a universal and prescriptive list – instead, we are interested to see whether they are consistent with the day-to-day activities of practitioners.
 We anticipate that once they are deployed in real world scenarios, new and interesting uses will develop.
-Practitioners might find the Public Impact Fundamentals useful for self-assessments, forward planning or progress tracking.
-We look forward to working with policymakers to refine the uses of the Public Impact Fundamentals.
+We are confident that the Public Impact Fundamentals can help bridge the gap between governments’ potential and reality.